andrewfullerton/spph553-in-r/examples_walkthrough.md

 # GIS: Reading shapefiles into our environment

-Try to find a function that will this shapefile into R. Don’t load any packages!
+Try to find a function that will read this shapefile into R. Don’t load any packages!
 Hint: most base R read functions begin with `read`.

 ``` r
 filepath <- "shapefile/lha.shp" # Try to read this filepath in the space below